scrambledpie/scrambledpie.github.io/_posts/2019-12-6-Gaussian-Process-Prior_VAE-for-Interpretable-Latent-Dynamics-from-Pixels.markdown

   <img width="460" height="480" src="/Pics/GPVAE/vin_VAE_GPVAE.png">
 </p>

-This is some simple proof-of-concept work, there are a few more steps on the road to being able to use such a model on real data, reducing the cubic cost of GP inference, dealing with model mismatch.
+This is some simple proof-of-concept work, there are a few more steps on the road to being able to use such a model on real data, reducing the cubic cost of GP inference, dealing with model mismatch.z

 Feel free to get in touch! scrambledpie@gmail.com